 What are capital gains and losses?

-by TurboTax• Updated about 20 hours ago
+by TurboTax• Updated 1 week ago

 A capital gain happens when you sell a capital property for more than what you paid for it.
 A capital loss happens when you sell it for less than what you paid.